floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

     [
       - Title, abstract or keywords include the search terms
       - Conference papers, research articles, blog posts, or other publications
-      - Publications addressing automated technologies, algorithms, or methods for microservice decomposition ],
+      - Publications addressing automated technologies, algorithms, or methods ],
     "Exclusion",
     [